MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-getting-started.md

 ### Scale

 On R Server, the ScaleR technology in the RevoScaleR package offers almost unbounded scale in running R workloads in parallel and distributed configurations.
 Although you can call ScaleR functions on a system having just R Client, ScaleR is throttled on R Client: datasets must fit in memory, and processing is capped at a maximum of two processors on the local system.
-On R Server, ScaleR provides support for data chunking, parallelization, and distributed workloads.
+Only R Server gives you ScaleR at full capaciyy, with support for remote compute context, data chunking, parallelization, and distributed workloads.

 Given a platform that supports it, functions in ScaleR provide high performance, parallelized, and distributable analytics functions that scale from small data sets in memory to huge data sets stored on disk on a cluster of computers.
 The analytics functions provided include summary statistics, cubes and crosstabs, linear models, logistic regression, generalized linear models, kmeans clustering, decision trees, and decision forests.
 These algorithms are parallelized and distributed automatically, and process data in chunks so that all of your data does not need to be in memory at one time; you can use the same analysis code for your giant data set as you do for a small data set in memory.